GAME AND SIMULATION PROGRAMMING

 - Being absent the day before an announced quiz or test, does not excuse the student from taking it on the assigned day.

 - No passes during the first 10 minutes and the last 10 minutes of class will be allowed.
+Students must correctly sign out in the Restroom log book under their name.

 - Cleanup after yourself.